You're going to flip over this Instant Pot Country Style Ribs recipe. It's so easy to make delectable BBQ pork ribs at home in your pressure cooker.

 10. Set the Instant Pot to pressure cook on High for 40 minutes.

-12. Do a manual release for the remaining pressure.
+12. Do a Quick Release for any remaining pressure.
 Then carefully remove the lid.

 13. Remove the cooked ribs from the pressure cooker with tongs.